3 Signs You Need Dental Implants

 Continue reading to learn the 3 signs you need.
 For more information, feel free to call our dentist’s office to schedule your appointment.
 We look forward to hearing from you.

 As the name suggests, a dental bridge “bridges” the gap left by a missing tooth.
 A bridge is comprised of an artificial tooth anchored by crowns on healthy adjacent teeth.
 In order to place a dental bridge, our dentist would have to remove healthy enamel from teeth on both sides of the gap.
 Once enamel is removed, it can never be replaced.
 Our dentist prefers implants over bridges because they let you keep as much natural tooth enamel as possible.

 A tooth implant is sturdier than a bridge because it’s anchored to your jaw.
 This added stability helps you smile, talk, and eat with confidence.
 Dental implants are also long-lasting, which means you’ll be able to enjoy a beautiful healthy smile for years to come.

 You Wear Dentures

 Dentures sit on top of the gums and don’t prevent jawbone deterioration.
 A tooth implant, you will eventually lose jawbone tissue and experience facial collapse.
-Once the jawbone deteriorates, it’ll become harder to refit dentures so you can chew without pain., on the other hand, will exert pressure your lower jawbone needs to stay healthy.
+Once the jawbone deteriorates, it’ll become harder to refit dentures so you can chew without pain., on the other hand, will exert pressure on your lower jawbone needs to stay healthy.
 If you don’t get a

 Unlike dentures, dental implants never slip.
-This means that you can eat, talk, and smile like you did before tooth loss.
+This means that you can eat, talk, and smile as you did before tooth loss.
 While denture teeth have to be submerged in water or denture cleanser when they aren’t in your mouth, implants can be cared for like natural teeth.